-In 2023 Australian Mutual Bank have partnered with Your Financial Wellness to provide members access to the Your Financial Wellness (YFW) Program.
+Australian Mutual Bank has partnered with Your Financial Wellness to provide members access to the Your Financial Wellness (YFW) Program.
 YFW is a unique financial literacy and data analytics platform that aims to improve the financial literacy of members by helping them to better handle the world of personal finance, give them a track to follow, provide them with tools and tips and put them on a journey to improve their financial wellbeing.
 The YFW platform has been built using insights from behavioural economics and is backed by academic research.
 The YFW program is free for all Australian Mutual Bank members.

-SDG 7: Affordable & clean energy
+SDG 7: Affordable and clean energy

-On 1st July 2022 the new Green Car Loan product has been launched complementing Australian online, Mutual Bank's existing Green loan product which is aimed at home solar products, energy efficient hot water systems and insulation materials to reduce consumer heating or cooling costs.
+On 1st July 2022 the Green Car Loan product was launched online, complementing Australian Mutual Bank's existing Green loan product which is aimed at home solar products, energy efficient hot water systems and insulation materials to reduce consumer heating or cooling costs.
 The new product is intended for the purchase of electric or hybrid cars that have significantly lower emissions than the average car.
-The car must be a manufacturer designated petrolelectric hybrid, diesel-electric hybrid, plug-in hybrid, or electric vehicle, with carbon dioxide (CO2) emissions no higher than 150 grams/kilometre (g/ km) in the 'combined' driving cycle.
+The car must be a manufacturer designated petrol-electric hybrid, diesel-electric hybrid, plug-in hybrid, or electric vehicle, with carbon dioxide (CO2) emissions no higher than 150 grams/kilometre (g/km) in the 'combined' driving cycle.